 When a person is experiencing difficulties or persistent problems in life, there is often a concern in one or more of the four categories mentioned.

-Some issues are evident and some are not as perceptible.
+Some issues manifest on the physical body while some are not as perceptible.

 For example, a person may be consuming food items that are not suited to him or her.